 If you are unable to attend a session, please make sure you cancel at least 24 hours beforehand.
-Otherwise, you may be charged the cancellation rate as outlined in the Financial Agreement of the new client documentation.
+Otherwise, you may be charged the Session Reservation Fee as outlined in the Financial Agreement of the new client documentation.

 Please contact me for any additional questions you may have.
 I look forward to hearing from you!